 The seller lead funnel is quite complicated and can grow to be pretty massive.
-It may seem quite simple at first, but once you start dissecting all of the difference scenarios, that’s when you have to start tightening the bolts.
+It may seem quite simple at first, but once you start dissecting all of the different scenarios, that’s when you have to start tightening the bolts.

 When a seller first enters your sales funnel, it’s when they are responding to an ad, a direct mail effort, or some type of direct response targeting that was produced by you.
 They don’t know you yet.
 They may even be a bit skeptical about you.
 It’s not uncommon.
 The first contact with your sellers MUST be professional and timely

 This means that you should have a 24 hour professional answering service handling your phone calls.
 I’ve used PatLive since 2006.
 They receive 100% of the calls that respond to my marketing efforts, and Pat [everyone is referred to as Pat there] is responsible for pre-screening the callers and collecting as much of the information that they can get on the first call.

-Once the lead has made it into my system, that’s when the processing begins.
+Once the lead has made it into the system, that’s when the processing begins.
 Where does this seller lead go next?
 What is the next plan of action for this caller?
 What is your turn around time for responding to calls from sellers?
 Do they just sit in your CRM stagnant waiting on a call back?
 If you don’t create a system for incoming leads, then your sellers will get old REAL FAST and another investor who has a better funnel will scoop them up and take the deal from you.

-The image above is my seller lead funnel blueprint.
+The image above is the seller lead funnel blueprint.
 Each of the white boxes indicated a “status” of the lead, while the green boxes indicate a “transition” that takes the seller to the next step.
-With each of my transitions, a set of actions take place.
+With each of the transitions, a set of actions take place.
 It could be just to add a note, or it could be an entire sequence of events emails, and workflows.